5agado/face-swap/README.md

 # TODO
 * align face -> feed to generator -> detect face in generated image -> align back using landmarks
-* try 128 input (also good to test if all methods are generic)
 * log some stats (frames w w/o faces, faces size, conversion size, execution time of operations)

 # License